Portland State Vikings: Football

 Football began competing at the college level in 1947.
 PSU competed at the small college level before beginning to compete at an interstate level in the 1960s.
 The 1970s brokered a new level of achievement under Mouse Davis.
 Mouse Davis installed the "Run & Shoot" which provided prolific scoring teams led by quarterbacks June Jones and Neil Lomax.
 Later in the 1980s, highlights included 2nd-place finishes in NCAA Division II in 1989 and 1990 under legendary coach Pokey Allen.

 The 2006 season included a victory over the University of New Mexico.
 The team finished the season tied for second in the conference and featured PSU offensive lineman Brennan Carvalho and linebacker Adam Hayword being named All-Americans.
 Tim Walsh completed his 14th year at the helm in 2006 and resigned to become the offensive coordinator at Army.
 Walsh was the longest tenured coach in PSU history.
-He was succeeded by Jerry Glanville, former NFL head coach and University of Hawaii defensive coordinator.
+He was succeeded by Jerry Glanville, former NFL head coach and University of Hawaiʻi defensive coordinator.
 Glanville hired Mouse Davis as his new offensive coordinator who re-installed the Run & Shoot.

 Jerry Glanville's initial season at PSU in 2007 was a disappointing 3–8 campaign.
 The team recorded a 1–4 home record, worst since 1973.
 However, enthusiasm was reflected with an increase in attendance and included a wild 73–68 loss to Weber State.
 Center Brennan Carvalho finished a brilliant career by being named All-American for a second time.
 On December 8, 2009, Portland State announced Nevada defensive coordinator Nigel Burton as their new head coach.

-On September 15th, 2015 The Vikings travelled to Pullman, Washington to take on the Washington State Cougars.
+On September 15, 2015, The Vikings travelled to Pullman, Washington, to take on the Washington State Cougars.
 In Bruce Barnum's coaching debut.
 With a tie game at the nine-minute mark in the fourth quarter, Quarterback's Paris Penn, and Alex Kuresa put together a 14-play, 69-yard drive.
 Running Back Steven Long finished the series with a one-yard TD run at the 2:19 mark.